Prevention | Measurement | Intraoperative Tools | Medicolegal Risk

 - Offset restoration - LLD often related to femoral offset reconstruction errors

-- "Shoe lift only needed for LLD over 20mm in most patients
+- “Shoe lift usually needed only once LLD approaches 20mm

-Highest litigation risk in THA.
+Among the highest litigation risks in THA.
 Document preoperative LLD, templating plan, intraoperative measurements, and postoperative counseling.
 Informed consent must include LLD possibility (even with perfect technique).

 Multiple techniques required.
 Never rely on single method.
 Use combination of: Shuck test, direct measurement from fixed points, calibrated pins, intraoperative fluoroscopy, and surgical navigation.